bengarrett/RetroTxt/docs/usage/first.md

 hide:
   - toc
 ---
-You can test the installation of RetroTxt by selecting one of the many sample artworks found in the RetroTxt Samples tab.<br>Or typing `txt samples` in an address bar.
+You can test the installation of RetroTxt by selecting one of the many sample artworks found in the RetroTxt Samples tab.<br>Or type `txt samples` in an address bar.

 <figure markdown>
   ![RetroTxt showcase](../assets/omnibox-sample.png)